AAbouZaid/list-ansible-inventory-groups/README.md

 Installation.
 --------------
-Copy the script to Ansible modules path (make sure it's enabled in your ansible.cfg), and remember to give it execution premesstion.
+Copy the script to Ansible modules path (make sure it's enabled in your ansible.cfg), and remember to give it execution permission.
 By default it is:
 ```
 /usr/share/my_modules/